Choosing a CNC lathe machine can be daunting considering the options available on the market.

 Most of them have a price below $5,000 or around that.

-The Sherline 17" CNC lathe is a good entry-level lathe that is ideal for hobbyists who don't need very high speeds of operation.
+The Sherline 8440B is a good entry-level lathe that is ideal for hobbyists who don't need very high speeds of operation.
+It is a CNC mini lathe with a 17" work area.

-Although pricier than the 8” Sherline lathe, I have chosen Sherline 17” CNC lathe for the extra length it provides.
+Although more costly than the 8” Sherline lathe, I have chosen Sherline 17” CNC lathe for the extra length it provides.
 You may not need the length usually, but when you do, it helps.

 The Sherline CNC lathe systems are known for their customizability.
 They make CNC-ready lathes, which allow you to select stepper motors and drivers as per your requirements.